-AICF commissioned an updated actuarial study of potential asbestos-related liabilities as of 31 March 2024.
-Based on KPMG's assumptions, KPMG arrived at a range of possible total cash flows and calculated a central estimate, which is intended to reflect a probability-weighted expected outcome of those actuarial estimated future cash flows.
+At the end of each fiscal year, KPMG provides the Company with an updated actuarial study of potential asbestos-related liabilities.
+Based on KPMG's assumptions, the study determines a range of possible total cash flows and calculates a central estimate, which is intended to reflect a probability-weighted expected outcome of those actuarial estimated future cash flows.

-The following table sets forth the central estimates, net of insurance recoveries, calculated by KPMG as of 31 March 2024:
+The following table sets forth the central estimates, net of insurance recoveries, calculated by KPMG as of 31 March 2025: